Corporate Sector & Children’s Rights Benchmark Series

 What is the benchmark?

-Global Child Forum and the Boston Consulting Group initiated the Corporate Sector and Children’ Rights Benchmark series in 2013 to fill a gap in research.
-To date, we have produced three global and six regional studies of the Nordic region, the Middle East and Northern Africa; Southern Africa, South America and Southeast Asia, covering more than 3000 companies across 9 sectors.
-The purpose of the series is to develop a children’s rights benchmark for the corporate sector and to enable tracking of progress over time on how children’s rights are addressed by business.
+Global Child Forum and the Boston Consulting Group initiated the Corporate Sector and Children’s Rights Benchmark series in 2013 to fill a gap in existing research.
+To date, we have produced global and regional studies which include the Nordic countries, the Middle East and Northern Africa, Southern Africa, South America and Southeast Asia – covering more than 3000 companies across eight different sectors.

 How is the sample selected?